RIS4SEB Kick-off meeting

 The EEAB is strategically positioned to wield substantial influence over the project’s trajectory.
 The EEAB’s primary role extends beyond mere advisory; it directly shapes main outcomes of the RIS4SEB project – the Joint Internationalization Strategy, Human Resources Strategy, and Research Management Strategy as well as policy recommendations on synergies between ERDF / HEU funds.
 EEAB members are entrusted with reviewing, refining, and endorsing drafts, thereby ensuring that the project’s outputs are not only robust but also integrative and forward-looking.

-Roles and Responsibilities of EEAB members:
+Roles and Responsibilities of EEAB members

 - Provide strategic advice and feedback on the Joint Internationalization Strategy, Human Resources Strategy, and Research Management strategy drafts as well as policy recommendations review.